 To moisturize dry skin healthily, mix one drop of chamomile oil and one drop of geranium oil with the rosewater.
 Chamomile is a gentle moisturizer for dry or particularly sensitive skin, while geranium oil fragrantly rejuvenates sluggish skin by balancing natural oils in the facial tissues.

 Toner for oily skin

-Add one drop of juniper berry to the rosewater, to balance oily skin and soften blackheads, and one drop of rose otto, for its skin-boosting antioxidant properties.
+Add one drop of juniper berry to the rose water to balance oily skin and soften blackheads, along with one drop of rose otto for its skin-boosting antioxidant properties.

 Toner for damaged skin

-Burnt, wounded, or acne damaged skin can benefit from adding one drop of tea tree oil to the rosewater concoction, as the oil has numerous antioxidants for skin repair, and antiseptic properties to prevent wounds from becoming infected.
+Burned, wounded, or acne damaged skin can benefit from adding one drop of tea tree oil to the rosewater.
+The tea tree contains numerous antioxidants for skin repair and antiseptic properties to prevent wounds from becoming infected.

-Purchasing skincare products is not only expensive, but it can be easy to overlook ingredients that could cause damage to your skin, such as alcohol.
-In creating your own toner you not only save money, but you can be absolutely sure that what you are putting on your face is natural.
-Your face is a precious and identity-defining part of yourself, and it's vital to treat it carefully, with natural nourishment and sensitivity.
+Purchasing skin care products is not only expensive, but it can be easy to overlook ingredients that could cause damage to your skin, such as alcohol.
+In creating your own toner you not only save money, but you can be absolutely sure that what you are putting on your face is wholesome.
+Your face is a precious and identity-defining part of who you are, and it's vital to treat it with the love and care it deserves.

-Filipowicz, N., Kaminski, M., Kurlenda, J. et al.(2003).
-Antibacterial and antifungal activity of juniper berry oil and its selected components.
-Phytotherapeutic Research 17:227-31
+- Phytotherapeutic Research, Antibacterial and antifungal activity of juniper berry oil and its selected components, 2003